-For additional information and guidance on managing tenants, see What is Power BI administration?.
+For more information and guidance on managing tenants, see What is Power BI administration?.

-How can I prevent users from joining my existing Office 365 tenant?
+How can I prevent users from joining my existing tenant?

-There are steps you can take as an admin to prevent users from joining your existing Office 365 tenant.
-If you do block this, users' attempts to sign in will fail and they will be directed to contact their organization's admin.
-You do not need to repeat this process if you have already disabled automatic license distribution before (e.g. Office 365 Education for Students, Faculty and Staff).
+There are steps you can take as an admin to prevent users from joining your existing tenant.
+If you block users from joining the tenant, users' attempts to sign in will fail and they will be directed to contact their organization's admin.
+You do not need to repeat this process if you have already disabled automatic license distribution before (for example, Office 365 Education for Students, Faculty, and Staff).

 These steps require the use of Windows PowerShell.
 To get started with Windows PowerShell, see the PowerShell getting started guide.

-To perform the following steps, you must install the latest 64-bit version of the Azure Active Directory Module for Windows PowerShell.
+To perform the following steps, you must install the latest 64-bit version of the Azure Active Directory V2 PowerShell Module.

-After you click the link, click Run to run the installer package.
+After you select the link, select Run to run the installer package.

 Disable automatic tenant join: Use this Windows PowerShell command to prevent new users from joining a managed tenant: